 The last decade has been truly transformative for the retail industry.
 As headlines of a “retail apocalypse” popped up in some of the world’s leading publications, it caused panic among retail executives.
-The so-called “apocalypse” appears now to be an indicator of an upcoming rapid evolution rather than immediate dislocation of the retail landscape.
+The so-called “apocalypse” appears now to be an indicator of an upcoming rapid evolution rather than the immediate dislocation of the retail landscape.

 The retail industry has been thrown into an era of disruption due to new enabling technology which has changed the needs of customers and increased the complexity with which they acquire products.
 As a result, retailers worldwide are challenged to transform their businesses by improving operational efficiencies and engaging with customers in new and exciting ways, while creating new business models with sustainable revenue streams.
 E-commerce and social media have empowered customers, changing their dynamic with brands and retailers.